 - Just a Dream by Chris Van Allsburg

 - What Is Given from the Heart by Patricia C. Mckissack

 - 14 Cows for America by Carmen Agra Deedy

 - The Rainbow Fish by Marcus Pfister

-The Giving Tree Activities & Resources
+The Giving Tree Story Activities and Resources

 I have created literacy graphic organizers for The Giving Tree.
 You can find them at my Teachers Pay Teachers store.
 There are many activities for each literacy area to differentiate depending on your student’s ability/age.
 They include activities for:

 - Retelling, Sequencing and Summarizing